damtharvey/reu2023/README.md

 	You can use preemptable mode on lonepeak.
 Account: owner-guest, Partition: lonepeak-guest You have a GPU allocation on lonepeak.
 Account: lonepeak-gpu, Partition: lonepeak-gpu
 ```
-5. Now, select an account and partition with GPU, here it can be ```soc-gpu-np:soc-gpu-np``` or ```notchpeak-gpu:notchpeak-gpu```.
+5. Now, select an account and partition with GPU, here it can be ```soc-gpu-np:soc-gpu-np```, ```notchpeak-gpu:notchpeak-gpu``` (containts ```gpu```).
 Also pay attention to an allocation for this account (notchpeak/lonepeak...)

 6. Let's connect to the chosen account to access gpu resources.
-Here is an example for soc-gpu-np:soc-gpu-np allocation for 1 hour(-t), 1 physical compute node (--nodes) and 1 logical process (--ntasks)
+Here is an example for allocation:notchpeak, account:soc-gpu-np, partition:soc-gpu-np, allocation for 1 hour(-t), 1 physical compute node (--nodes) and 1 logical process (--ntasks)

 ```
 [u1111111@notchpeak1:~]$ srun -M notchpeak --account=soc-gpu-np --partition=soc-gpu-np --nodes=1